-Probability frequency distribution questions in statistics always have the term “frequency distribution” in the question.
+Probability frequency distribution questions always have the term “frequency distribution” in the question.
 For example, the question might ask you to figure out the probability of a simple event happening, using a frequency distribution table.
 If you don’t have the phrase “frequency distribution” in the question, see other problem types in the probability index.

 Probability frequency distribution: Overview.

 A probability frequency distribution is a way to show how often an event will happen.
 It also shows what the probability of each event happening is.
 A frequency distribution table can be created by hand, or you can make a frequency distribution table in Excel.